BC-SECURITY/donut/README.md

 <p><strong>Donut</strong> is a position-independent code that enables in-memory execution of VBScript, JScript, EXE, DLL files and dotNET assemblies.
 A module created by Donut can either be staged from a HTTP server or embedded directly in the loader itself.
 The module is optionally encrypted using the <a href="https://tinycrypt.wordpress.com/2017/02/20/asmcodes-chaskey-cipher/">Chaskey</a> block cipher and a 128-bit randomly generated key.
 After the file is loaded and executed in memory, the original reference is erased to deter memory scanners.
 The generator and loader support the following features:</p>

 <ul>
-  <li>Compression of input files with aPLib and LZNT1, Xpress, Xpress Huffman via RtlCompressBuffer.</li>
+  <li>Compression of input files with LZNT1, Xpress, Xpress Huffman via RtlCompressBuffer.</li>
   <li>Using entropy for API hashes and generation of strings.</li>
   <li>128-bit symmetric encryption of files.</li>
   <li>Overwriting native PE headers.</li>